 Repair Damage with

 Fillings can repair teeth compromised by mild to moderate damage or decay.
 In the past, patients were limited to metal amalgam fillings, which are highly visible.
 To provide our patients with more options, we offer composite fillings made from tooth-colored resin material.
 These are not only more appealing than amalgam, but they also form a stronger bond with the tooth.
-At our Warsaw, IN, practice, Drs.
-Bill Stofer and Jason Hemphill can carefully select the shade of composite that blends seamlessly into your smile.
+At our Warsaw, IN, practice, Dr. Bill Stofer can carefully select the shade of composite that blends seamlessly into your smile.

 What Is a Filling?